 sudo ufw deny [port-number]/tcp

-Step 6: Checking UFW Status
+Step 6.
+Checking UFW Firewall Status in Debian 11

 Before you try to enable UFW, it is better to check its status by entering the following command to make sure it is disabled.